refinedev/refine/documentation/docs/core/refine-component/index.md

 ### disableRouteChangeHandler

-`RouteChangeHandler` is a component that handles route changes within your Refine application.
-You can disable this by setting `disableRouteChangeHandler` to `true`.
+`RouteChangeHandler` hooks into route changes to trigger navigation-side effects such as auth checks and redirect logic.
+Setting `disableRouteChangeHandler` to `true` disables these route-change side effects—not routing itself.

 ### redirect